 Case description of the attack at Ars Technica: Read here

 If you are one of those users who have lost their data due to an attack on the firmware of the WD My Book Live hard drives or NAS systems, then you can request a data recovery from the manufacturer.
 However, it is not 100 percent certain whether it can bring all of your folders and files back completely.
 If you want to start data recovery yourself or first want to find out whether and how much data can be recovered, then there are a few useful tools for this.
 Here is an overview (from the end of 2019): Top 5 Free Mac Data Recovery Apps.
-You can also read the articles via Disk Drill Pro in the human body and facts about the EaseUS Data Recovery Wizard consult.
+You can also read the articles via Disk Drill Pro and EaseUS Data Recovery Wizard consult.

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.